Get

 Final Thoughts

 Subtle or severe, a loss of balance in cats can be an indicator of a major problem and should never be ignored.
-Your cat’s history and any other changes or signs can be vital in getting a diagnosis, so always include as much information as you can, however minor it may seem.
+Your cat’s history and any other changes or signs can be vital in getting a diagnosis, so always include as much information as possible, however minor it may seem.

 If your cat is having trouble walking, standing, or balancing, get them somewhere safe until you can get them to the vet, such as a small room, cage, or carrier.
 Take videos if you can, and always call your vet for advice.